 To:

 (Chairperson, Hearing Board)

 From: Date:

 (Student's Name)

-Subject: Request for Hearing Concerning Student Educ eation Records
+Subject: Request for Hearing Concerning Student Educ cation Records

-I request a formal hearing concerning correction of what in my education records: t I believe to be inaccurate or misleading information, described below, contained
+I request a formal hearing concerning correction of wha in my education records: at I believe to be inaccurate or misleading information, described below, contained

 Contested Information Education Record Contested

-Please notify me of the date, time, and place of hearing .
-My address and telephone number follows:
+Please notify me of the date, time, and place of hearing

-Address:
+g.
+My address and telephone number follows.

-Student's Signature Tel
+Tel

 First Endorsement

 From: Date:

-(Chairperson, Hearing Boar rd)
+(Chairperson, Hearing Boa ard)

-To:
+To

 To: (Student's Name)

 The decision of the Hearing Board is as follows: